classicemmaeasy/Langchain-Chatbot-App/README.md

 `LANGCHAIN_PROJECT="BID-Chat"`

 `GROQ_API_KEY=<your_api_key>`
+#input your api key there
 ## Feedback

-If you have setup all the libraries and the environment, yo can head over to [langchain smith project](smith.langchain.com/project), to see how the chain is performing
+If you have setup all the libraries and the environment, you can head over to [langchain smith project](smith.langchain.com/project), to see how the chain is performing

 ## Deployment